ASSISTIVE TECHNOLOGY OUTCOMES AND BENEFITS JOURNAL

 * Vol 6 Issue 2 Focused Issue: Assistive Technology and Autism Spectrum Disorders: Research-Based Practice & innovation in the Field is only available in a for-fee printed format from Lulu for a $49.95 fee (92 pages)

-All articles published in ATOB are made freely and permanently accessible online immediately upon publication, without subscription fees or other registration barriers.
+Assistive Technology Outcomes and Benefits is an open access journal.
+All articles published in ATOB are made freely available online immediately upon publication, without fees or registration requirements.